danilaplee/simple-catalogue/README.md

 # simple-catalogue
-the main code for store is inside /store/routes/index.js
+the main code for store is inside <a href="https://github.com/danilaplee/simple-catalogue/blob/master/store/routes/index.js"/store/routes/index.js</a>

-the main code for client is inside /client/app/
+the main code for client is inside <a href="https://github.com/danilaplee/simple-catalogue/blob/master/client/app">/client/app/</a>